 The data source will not work if you do not have an endpoint added.

-When you set the path of an endpoint, for example api/users, the name will automatically be applied as users.
-You can then edit the name afterwards to make it be Users or All users.
+When you set the path of an endpoint, for example, API/users, the name will automatically be applied as users.
+You can then edit the name afterward to make it Users or All Users.

 Click Add endpoint to further configure the endpoint